TheJupiterDev/mDirt/README.md

 Download the latest release, and run it.
 If you don't understand a field, hover over it and read the tooltip!
 Fill in all the details, press "Generate Pack" when you are ready.
-To get your blocks in game, run /function YOURNAMESPACE:give_items
+To get your items in game, run /function YOURNAMESPACE:give_items

 ## Next Update
 - v1.9.0 Pre Release 3 will add custom recipes for custom blocks & items.